alamin-karno/flutter-crisp-chat/README.md

 #### iOS

-Add two rows to the `ios/Runner/Info.plist`:
+Add three rows to the `ios/Runner/Info.plist`:

 * key `Privacy - Camera Usage Description` and a usage description.
 * key `Privacy - Photo Library Additions Usage Description` and a usage description.